-- Unless a community has a structure protection program and plan in place (see below), it is expected that start with Phase 1. - Only equipment purchases are eligible for funding.
-Structure Protection Community Assessments are not eligible for funding and recipients should refer to Category 7 in Table 1 for eligible training. - All equipment MUST be labeled with recipient name and contact information to prevent loss during deployment at wildland-urban interface fires. - The FireSmart Structure Protection Trailer will remain a local resource and will not be considered part of the provincial pool of structure protection resources.
+- Unless a community has a structure protection program and plan in place (see below), it is expected that they will apply under Phase 1. - Only equipment purchases are eligible for funding.
+Structure Protection Community Assessments are not eligible for funding and applicants should refer to Category 7 in Table 1 for eligible training. - All equipment MUST be labeled with applicant name and contact information to prevent loss during deployment at wildland-urban interface fires. - The FireSmart Structure Protection Trailer will remain a local resource and will not be considered part of the provincial pool of structure protection resources.